2023 Solar Incentives Guide for Scranton, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
-Various types of incentives, like cash back, discounts or monthly utility bill credits, might be available to you.
-Certain incentives may be provided via the Pennsylvania government, by your utility company or by county or municipality, while other incentives are federal.
+The phrase "solar incentives" refers broadly to financial incentives that are in place to encourage the use of renewable energy by making solar panels more affordable.
+Different kinds of incentives, like discounts, cash back or monthly utility bill credits, might be available to you.
+Some incentives may be handled by the state of Pennsylvania, by your utility company or by county or municipality, while other incentives are federal.
 You might qualify for any of the following types of solar incentives:

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
-Under the new program, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 might qualify for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under this new program.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
+This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

-Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, reach out to your local Scranton solar installation expert.
+More information about the new Inflation Reduction Act can be found here.
+To better understand how the new Clean Energy Credit applies to you, speak with your local Scranton solar installers.

 State & Local Solar Incentives

 Some solar incentives are often also provided by state and local governments.
-Like with federal incentives, these could include rebates, tax credits and more.
-Incentives might be given by your county or municipality, or by the state of Pennsylvania.
-Certain incentives may be available for only a limited time, while others are ongoing.
+As with federal incentives, these can include rebates, tax credits and more.
+These incentives might be given out by your county or municipality, or by the Pennsylvania government.
+Some are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Scranton